dawsonbooth/sudoku-tools/docs/README.md

 ## Description

-This is a short or long textual description of the package.
+This Python package is a collection of useful tools for generating, grading, solving, and transforming sudoku puzzles.

 ## Installation